Arthur Marcus Hill Cheek: Account of "martyrdom"

-The Reverend Gopenauth Nundy stated that he was held prisoner with Ensign Cheek during his captivity.
-He said that attempts were made by their captors to convert them from Christianity to Islam by keeping the prisoners in stocks in the sun without water until they capitulated.
-Reverend Nundy claimed that Ensign Cheek said to him "Padre Sahib, hold onto your faith – don't give it up!"
-A fellow prisoner, Mrs Coleman, reported that Ensign Cheek told her to "be true to your faith and hope."
+An Indian Christian reverend, Gopenauth Nundy, claimed after Cheek's death that he was held captive with him in Allahabad Fort.
+Nundy alleged that attempts were made by their captors to convert them from Christianity to Islam by keeping them in stocks in the sun without water until they capitulated.
+He also claimed that Cheek said to him "Padre Sahib, hold onto your faith – don't give it up!"
+A fellow prisoner, a British woman named Mrs. Coleman, reported that Cheek told her to "be true to your faith and hope."

-A memorial tablet, inscribed with the following, was placed on the Cheek family tomb in the graveyard next to the Parish Church of All Saints in Evesham:
+A memorial tablet, inscribed with the following, was placed on the Cheek family tomb in the graveyard next to the All Saints Church in Evesham:

-"The young Martyr of Allahabad" Ensign in the 6th Bengal Native Infantry and 2nd son of O.and E Cheek. born 31 July 1840.
+"The young Martyr of Allahabad" Ensign in the 6th Bengal Native Infantry and 2nd son of O. and E Cheek. born 31 July 1840.
 He fell a victim to the wretched Indian Mutiny in 1857 and is memorable for his heroic conduct and faithful confession in his dying moments testified by the encouraging words which he then addressed to a native Christian catechist tormented by the Mohammedans "Come what may, do not deny the Lord Jesus."
 He was interred in the covered way of the Fort at Allahabad 17th June 1857.